-5 Office of Naval Intelligence, The PLA Navy, New Capabilities and Missions for the 21st Century, undated but released in April 2015, 47 pp., and The People's Liberation Army Navy, A Modern Navy with Chinese Characteristics, August 2009.
-46 pp. Hereinafter 2015 ONI Report and 2009 ONI Report, respectively.
+5 Office of Naval Intelligence, The PLA Navy, New Capabilities and Missions for the 21st Century, undated but released in April 2015, 47 pp.

 6 Unless otherwise indicated, shipbuilding program information in this report is taken from IHS Jane's Fighting Ships 2018-2019, and previous editions.
 Other sources of information on these shipbuilding programs may disagree regarding projected ship commissioning dates or other details, but sources present similar overall pictures regarding PLA Navy shipbuilding.